-General settings in the Settings panel can be changed even during a logged long-term measurement.
-Changes will be applied immediately but the changes in the settings will not be saved in the logged file.
+General settings in the Settings applied immediately but the changes in the settings will not be saved in the logged file.
 Please note such changes, as evaluation of such data may otherwise be complicated.

 Disable hibernation and sleep mode of the PC.
 Otherwise, the PC looses the connection to the monitored devices, the measurement stops, and the OPM software may freeze when entering sleep mode or hibernation.